Corsetmaker: Design and distribution

 The main consideration of corset design is duration of use.
 For short-term use, e.g. used for a special event such as a wedding, a corset will be worn briefly and so is not subject to wear, therefore need not be of the highest quality of construction.
 For long-term use, e.g., by tightlacing or waist training, corsets must be made to exact standards and are best custom-fitted and designed for the individual wearer.
 Single weakness or flaws tend to be visible.
 Some custom-made gowns have corsets built into the design; a talented dressmaker may also be a skilled corset-maker.

-Some companies had travelling saleswomen, corsetières who ordered the tailored corsets from the company.
+Several companies employed travelling saleswomen, known as corsetières, who took orders for tailored corsets.
 Well-known are Spirella (1904-1989), Barcley, and Spenser.